Lucchese crime family Brooklyn faction

-The 19th Hole Crew, sometimes called Bensonhurst Crew, was based in Bensonhurst, Brooklyn, before it was merged into the Brooklyn faction.
+Another powerful crew was the 19th Hole Crew, sometimes called Bensonhurst Crew, was based in Bensonhurst, Brooklyn.
 In the past, the crew was controlled by Christopher "Christie Tick" Furnari and then by his protege Vic Amuso.
 In 1986, Vic Amuso became the new boss of the family and promoted his close ally Anthony "Gaspipe" Casso to Caporegime of the crew.
 Under Casso's leadership the Bensonhurst crew would be responsible for 100 murders making it the most violent and bloodiest reigns in Lucchese family history.
 In 1993, Casso was imprisoned, and he became one of the highest-ranking members of the Mafia to turn informant.
-After Casso's defection much of the crew's leadership was imprisoned and eventually the crew was merged with the Vario Crew creating the Brooklyn faction.
+After Casso's defection much of the crew's leadership was imprisoned and leaving the crew without members.

+The Lucchese family administration saw the 19th Hole crew had been crippled by numerous indictments and informants during 1990s, leaving many members imprisoned.
+In the early 2000's, the Lucchese family administration decided that Vario Crew Caporegime Domenico "Danny" Cutaia would also take control of the Bensonhurst Crew.
+After the merger of the two crews, the Lucchese Borgata referred to this crew as the Brooklyn faction.

+Cutaia would continue to control both crews, known as the "Brooklyn faction" until he stepped down for health concerns in late the 2000s.
+The family administration promoted John "Big John" Castellucci to Caporegime of the Brooklyn faction crew.
+Castellucci was arrested in 2017 and demoted with the new family administration once again divided the faction into multiple crews each led by a different caporegime.

 History of the Vario Crew

 Don Turrido Curiale

 The earliest known leader of the Lucchese family's Brooklyn crew was Salvatore "Don Turrido" Curiale, an immigrant from Agrigento, Sicily.
 Curiale was an original Brooklyn mobster before the Commission was created and would later join the Lucchese crime family.
 In the 1960s, Curiale stepped down as Caporegime, and proposed his closest ally Joseph Schiavo to be made the new caporegime of the crew, but Schiavo declined and suggested his protege Paul Vario be promoted instead.
 Schiavo continued controlling garment businesses with Curiale and Tommy Lucchese, while serving as an elder advisor to Paul Vario.